priya-gitTest/Python-Packaging-with-Pixi/README.md

 By the end of the course, you will:

-- Understand the complete packaging workflow from idea → distribution → installation.
+- Understand the complete packaging workflow from code → distribution → installation.
 - Be able to confidently release your own Python packages to the community.
 - Gain a reproducible, professional workflow for managing Python projects.